nuneskris/nuneskris.github.io/_publications/Govern-Measure-Data-Architecture.md

 * Relevant: This objective addresses the critical need for real-time and accurate data, which is essential for efficient warehouse operations.
 * Time-bound: Although a specific timeline isn't mentioned, this could be achieved within a set period, such as "within 12 months."

-****2. Data Quality: High data accuracy and consistency, with automated processes to minimize manual entry errors and ensure real-time updates of inventory and operations data.y****
+**2. Data Quality: High data accuracy and consistency, with automated processes to minimize manual entry errors and ensure real-time updates of inventory and operations data.**
 * Specific: The objective focuses on improving data accuracy and consistency while minimizing manual entry errors.
 * Measurable: Data accuracy and consistency can be measured by tracking error rates, the frequency of data updates, and the reduction in manual entries.
 * Achievable: With automated processes and data validation tools, high data quality is an attainable goal.